Priyansh-rath18/data-science/readme.md

-# 📚 Data Science Daily Learning Log
+# 📚 Data Science Learning Log

 Welcome to my public **Data Science Learning Repository**!
-This repo is my personal learning diary where I document everything I learn in the field of **Data Science** — one day at a time.
+This repo is my personal learning diary where I document everything I learn in the field of **Data Science** — one learnig at a time.

 ---

 ## 📌 What is this repo?

 This is **not a specific project**, but rather a **chronological record** of my journey in mastering data science fundamentals.
-Each day, I add:
+I add:

 - Code snippets I practiced
 - Concepts I learned